Important changes coming in future releases of Microsoft Dynamics 365

 Unsupported form objects or methods, remove these customizations or find a different way to achieve the results you want.

 Although we first announced the deprecation with the release of Microsoft Dynamics CRM Online 2015 Update 1, as a reminder, customers currently using the Microsoft Dynamics CRM List Component for SharePoint Server are advised to upgrade to use server-based Microsoft SharePoint integration.
-For more information about how to configure server-based SharePoint integration, see Set up SharePoint integration with Microsoft Dynamics CRM.
+For more information about how to configure server-based SharePoint integration, see Set up SharePoint integration with Microsoft Dynamics 365.

-The Microsoft Dynamics CRM Email Router will become deprecated in the next major release of Microsoft Dynamics CRM.
+The Microsoft Dynamics CRM Email Router will become deprecated in the next major release of Microsoft Dynamics 365.
 To prepare for this change, we strongly recommend that you migrate all email routing functionality to use the server-side synchronization feature.
 More information: Migrate settings from the Email Router to server-side synchronization

 © 2016 Microsoft.
 All rights reserved.
 Copyright